Incoming & Prospective Students & Families

 We appreciate your suggestions on improving our program handout.
 Please email Sonja Petersen at slpetersen@seattleschools.org to share your feedback.
 Thank you!

 What should my student bring on the first day of school?
 On the first day, students should bring several pencils and pens, paper on which they can take notes, and a folder or other notebook with pocket dividers in which to collect class handouts.
 The student should also bring lunch or money for lunch on the first day.
-Throughout the day, teachers will instruct students if any materials are required for the class.
+Throughout the day, teachers will instruct students if any materials are required for the class and may have a syllabus.
 For instance, some teachers may require a Composition Book to tape assignments into.
 Once your student receives this information from each teacher on the first day, they can gather the school supplies that they need and create an organizational system for homework.
 Help your student set up an organizational system so that they know exactly where to place completed work to be turned in, assignments to be completed each night, and how to put long-term projects onto their calendar or planner.

 Do we need to buy a calculator?
 All students in Algebra 2, Precalculus, Statistics and higher math must have access to a graphing calculator, specifically the TI-84 or TI-84+.
 If you plan to purchase one calculator for your high school student, we recommend the purchase of a TI-84.
 Algebra 1 and Geometry students need at least a scientific calculator; we use the TI-30 in class.
 If students are unable to purchase a calculator, there will be some available for checkout from their math teacher.
 Math teachers will give more information through their classrooms.